GinoSunset/json2html/README.md

 JSON2HTML
 ===============
 project to generate html from json.
 By default, the script searches for the source file in its source.json and sends data from it to the converter.
 The result is a file `index.htm`.
-Tags for html are specified as keys in json
+Tags for html are specified as keys in json.
+If the json contains a list , the entire html is wrapped in `<ul>` and each element is wrapped in a `li`

 REQUIREMENT
 -------